JimmyCerone/ideaBank/Reference/Habits/Change how I handle information input.md

 - Lowest = no notes or anything after reading, like [[Black Swan by Nassim Taleb]].
 - Middle = article on an idea like I did when [[Writing daily]]
-- Highest - what I did with [[Genghis Khan and the Making of the Modern World]]
+- Highest - what I did with [[Genghis Khan and the Making of the Modern World by Jack Weatherford]]

 ### Questions / Heuristic
 - How do I determine what to think more about?